EfthymiaKakoulidou/unscramble-the-word/README.md

 - As a new site user, I would like to play, so that I can see how good I am in unscrambling words.
 - As a new site user, I would like to test and see how many points I can get, so that I can maybe have a contest with myself or my friends.
+- I am expecting to take clear instructions for the game and to always know during the game what to do.
+I do not want to be able to do something that will break the game or cause frustration.

 ### Returning Site Users